scepman/deploy/SCEPman2x-Deployment.md

 If you want to use the new SCEPman Certificate Master component to issue server certificates, you need to add the additional Azure resources and configure them.
 This also enables authentication as Managed Identity, one advantage of which is that you do not require any application secrets anymore.
 Thus, you also don't need to worry about expiration of application secrets.
 This is how you do it:

-After upgrading the main component, you configure the wiring between the components with [the same method that you would use for a new installation](#configure-app-registrations).
+After upgrading the main component, you follow the guide from the official SCEPman Docs for the [post-installation configuration](https://docs.scepman.com/scepman-configuration/post-installation-config).
 In contrast to a new installation, this will also create the two new Azure resources.

-WARNING: The script currently does not yet support upgrading Deployment slots.

-Using Certificate Master requires that you [assign the necessary rights](#granting-the-rights-to-request-certificates-via-the-certificate-master-website) to somebody and that you [enable certificate submission](#enable-certificate-master-in-scepman) in SCEPman.

 ## Downgrade from 2.x to 1.x